trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 ## Development Guidelines

-_Talk about running tests, code style, doctests, docstrings, etc._
+_Talk about running tests, code style, doctests, docstrings, etc. Don't forget the importance of adding tests for every fixed bug or new functionality._

 ## Mentors